 There is no giving up spices and rich flavor when you give up meat!

 Melissa Harris-Perry is the Maya Angelou Presidential Chair at Wake Forest University in the Department of Politics and International Affairs, the Department of Women, Gender, and Sexuality Studies, and the Program in Environment and Sustainability.
 Melissa is founder and president of the Anna Julia Cooper Center, an independent organization advancing justice through intersectional scholarship and action.
 Associate Professor of Politics and African American Studies at Princeton University.
 I became aware of Melissa Harris-Lacewell’s brilliance as she was interviewed on the Rachel Maddow show.
+Listen to her 1 hour show The TakeAway – airs on NPR stations.

 This is Jon Kabat-Zinn’s website.
 He was one of the first to introduce the modern world to mindfulness meditation.